Save Everything in One Place App

 Tote is designed for exactly this kind of workflow.
 You can save a screenshot, keep the relevant context with it, and later search based on what you remember instead of scrolling through months of images.

 If you want the product overview first, start with How Tote works.
-If the screenshot came from a post or page and you still have a clean link, the guide on saving links from Instagram, TikTok, and Safari is a good companion.
+If the screenshot came from a post or page and you still have a clean link, the guide on save links for later is a good companion.

 Screenshots are still the best capture method when there is no clean share path, the content may disappear, or you need the exact on-screen state.
 Think event posters, temporary stories, menus, or checkout details.